The Bank of Canada announced Wednesday it is maintaining the target for the overnight rate at 1.75%.

 “Five-year fixed rates are currently at historic lows, according data from Ratehub.ca.
 Canadians looking for a mortgage should speak to a mortgage professional to lock in a rate and protect themselves against any potential rate increases.”

-It appears the Bank is intent on maintaining its target for the overnight rate, at least in the near future.
+It appears the Bank is intent on maintaining its target for the overnight rate, at least in the near future, with no signs of a Bank of Canada interest rate hike on the horizon.

 “Recent data show the Canadian economy is returning to potential growth.
 However, the outlook is clouded by persistent trade tensions.
 Taken together, the degree of accommodation being provided by the current policy interest rate remains appropriate,” it said in today’s release.
 “As Governing Council continues to monitor incoming data, it will pay particular attention to developments in the energy sector and the impact of trade conflicts on the prospects for Canadian growth and inflation.”